jeftegoes/Cybersecurity/README.md

 - These two terms are used interchangeably all the time.
 - **Cybersecurity** deals specifically with protecting your data from **cyber threats**.
-- T hreats that exist on the internet threats that exist in the cyber world.
+- Threats that exist on the internet threats that exist in the cyber world.
 - But when you're talking about **Information Security**.
   - It's all about protecting your data.